EFL disciplinary rule explained with three SAFC players close to a suspension ahead of Burnley fixture

-EFL disciplinary rule explained with three Sunderland players close to a suspension ahead of Burnley fixture
+EFL disciplinary rules explained with three Sunderland players close to a suspension ahead of Burnley fixture

 Three Sunderland players are just one yellow card away from receiving a one-match suspension.